 Different studies have highlighted the fact that the ingredients in certain cleaning products can cause deformities in children and result in lowered IQ.
 In 2010, the New York State Department of Health conducted one which looked at the types of jobs mothers do.
 The researchers came to the conclusion that mothers operating as building custodians are more at risk for bearing children with congenital deformities.
-These occupation groups included janitors or cleaners, scientists and electronic equipment operators.
+The occupation groups included janitors and cleaners, scientists, and electronic equipment operators.

 Another study looked at organic solvents and what their effects were on pregnant mothers who worked with these products.
 The results indicated that some children born to these mothers had reduced language skills and IQ, as well as vision abnormalities.

 EWG has identified several chemicals that can cause this health issue, including borax and boric acid, as well as diethylene glycol monomethyl ether.

 Other health risks associated with high exposure to common hazardous chemicals and toxins

 - Malignant cell formation;

 - Neurological damage